plone/training/user_generated_content.rst

         <depends name="typeinfo"/>
     </genericsetup:importStep>

-Note that the setuphandler
+Note that the setuphandler has a dependency on `typeinfo` because it will only allow the creation of talks.
+For this the type already has to exist.

 Create a new file ``setuphandlers.py``

 .. code-block:: python
     :linenos:

+    # -*- coding: UTF-8 -*-
+    from plone.app.controlpanel.security import ISecuritySchema
+    from plone import api

     import logging
-    from Products.CMFCore.utils import getToolByName
-    from plone.app.controlpanel.security import ISecuritySchema

     PROFILE_ID = 'profile-ploneconf.site:default'
+    logger = logging.getLogger('ploneconf.site')

     def setupVarious(context):